-4. Minimize jargon — If you’re selling to a mainstream audience, jargon isn’t a good idea.
-Research shows that people are more likely to believe a specific, concrete statement over a vague abstract one.
+If you’re selling to a mainstream audience, jargon isn’t a good idea.
+Research shows people are more likely to believe a concrete statement over an abstract one.
 Use specialized jargon for specialized audiences.

 Sometimes jargon is a helpful way to establish credibility in a niche community, but it’s still a good idea to only use it sparingly.
 The more you use jargon, the more your credibility suffers.

-5. An up-to-date blog — Consistently creating content shows visitors that your website is active and maintained.
+Consistently creating content shows visitors your website is active and maintained.
 It also conditions them to check back frequently, always looking for fresh content that can help them.

-8. Helpful customer service gives website visitors a positive experience with your site, improving earned credibility.
+Great service gives website visitors a positive experience with your site, improving earned credibility.
 Friendly, knowledgeable support reps show website visitors that your company is experienced and efficient.
 Consider adding a live chat option to make it simple for your audience.

-10. Testimonials that are placed on your website give visitors access your customer’s mind.
+Social proof in the form of testimonials gives visitors access to your customer’s mind.
 These testimonials show visitors what it’s like to be your customer, how you operate, and more.

 The biggest downside to testimonials is that they’re one-sided, but they’re still a great way to build website credibility.

 Reviews, when they’re positive, can boost credibility (and sales) dramatically.
 However, there is some value to negative reviews, so don’t let one bad review get you down.

 Professional reviews are often seen as more credible due to the reputation and influence of the reviewer itself.
 A glowing review from a powerful influencer can lead to a large increase in sales.

-13. Trust seals from independent and trustworthy authorities enable you to borrow their credibility as your own.
-Use trust seals like Web of Trust, GoDaddy Site Seal, Norton Secured, PayPal Verified, BBB Accredited Business, etc.
+Logos or seals from independent and trustworthy authorities enable you to borrow their credibility as your own.
+Use trust seals like Web of Trust, GoDaddy Site Seal, Norton Secured, PayPal Verified, BBB Accredited Business, and HTTPS.

-14. Reviews from influencers and notable customers carry a lot of power, prestige and reach.
+Big-name reviews carry a lot of power, prestige, and reach.
 A testimonial from a powerful influencer can boost your trust and credibility.
 I used this exact strategy on Quicksprout to boost my credibility dramatically.

 Reviews from these influencers are easier to get when your other credibility factors are straightened out.

-15. Case Studies are typically created by both the business and customer.
+These are typically created in collaboration between the business and the customer.
 Customers share their problems and expectations going into the relationship, then their experience and the results that followed.

-Case studies, like testimonials, tend to be one sided.
-But they boost credibility because customers are willing to share their stories.
+Case studies, like testimonials, tend to be one-sided.
+However, they boost credibility because customers are willing to share their stories.

 However, there’s a downside to using awards.
 The less credible the award, the more likely customers are to question your business, products, or services.

-23. Advertising can be annoying when it’s handled poorly.
-When it’s used well, advertising (via platforms like Google AdWords, Facebook Ads, or YouTube Ads) creates presumed credibility in the form of branding and familiarity.
+When it’s used well, advertising (via platforms like Google Ads, Facebook Ads, or YouTube Ads) creates presumed credibility in the form of branding and familiarity.
 If visitors have heard of you before, you’re more credible.

-25. Professional design — Customers form a first impression about your website in 50 milliseconds.
+Customers form a first impression of your website in 50 milliseconds.
 There’s no thinking with this first impression.
 It’s visual, focused on aesthetics, and almost entirely emotional.